R'

 let value: Path = optionalPath ??
 Path::new("/");

-A regular match
+A regular switch

 statement can also be used:

-case value => {
+case value {

 // Handle presence of value.